SOC 2 Readiness Checklist

 • Operational evidence: Running the processes consistently long enough to produce audit evidence

-To understand exactly what auditors look for when reviewing that evidence—and what gets rejected—see our guide on how auditors verify SOC 2 evidence.
+To understand exactly what auditors look for when reviewing that evidence, and what gets rejected, see our guide on how auditors verify SOC 2 evidence.

 Many startups spend three to six months preparing for their first SOC 2 audit, particularly when building their initial security program.
 If you are deciding between Big Four vs boutique firms for your audit, boutique auditors often provide faster timelines and lower costs for startups.
 For a detailed breakdown of each phase, see our SOC 2 audit timeline guide.
 If your company builds AI or machine learning products, our SOC 2 for AI companies guide covers the additional controls and risks you should plan for, and our AI security controls guide details the specific controls to implement.
+If you are unsure whether to hire a readiness partner before engaging an auditor, our guide on SOC 2 readiness partners vs auditors explains when to engage each.

 SOC 2 Readiness Checklist Overview